Gulzarilal Nanda: Lok Sabha member

 Nanda was elected to the Lok Sabha in the 1957 elections, and was appointed Union Minister for Labour, Employment and Planning, and later, as Deputy Chairman of the Planning Commission.
 He visited the Federal Republic of Germany, Yugoslavia, and Austria in 1959.

 Nanda was re-elected to the Lok Sabha in the 1962 elections from the Sabarkantha constituency in Gujarat.
 He initiated the Congress Forum for Socialist Action in 1962.
 He was Union Minister for Labour and Employment in 1962–1963, and Minister for Home Affairs in 1963–1966.

-Nanda was re-elected to the Lok Sabha in the 1967 and 1971 elections from the Kaithal (Lok Sabha Constituency) in Haryana.He was a principled man.
+Nanda was re-elected to the Lok Sabha in the 1967 and 1971 elections from the Kaithal Constituency in Haryana.
+He was a principled man.
 In 1971, he resigned from the Congress saying that he did not like the politics of that era.

-Interim Prime Minister
+Acting Prime Minister

-Nanda was the Interim Prime Minister of India twice for thirteen days each: the first time after the death of first Prime Minister Jawaharlal Nehru in 1964, and the second time after the death of second Prime Minister Lal Bahadur Shastri in 1966.
+Nanda was the Acting Prime Minister of India twice for thirteen days each: the first time after the death of the country's first Prime Minister Jawaharlal Nehru in 1964, and the second time after the death of Prime Minister Lal Bahadur Shastri in 1966.
 He was the Home Minister of India during both these periods, and this is the reason why he was chosen as Prime Minister.
-The Indian Constitution has no provision of Acting Prime Minister as is widely circulated but incorrectly.
-Both his terms were uneventful, yet they came at sensitive times because of the potential danger to the country following Nehru's death soon after a war with China in 1962 and Shastri's death after a war with Pakistan in 1965.
-Nanda died on 15 January 1998 at the age of 99; from 25 November 1997 when former Malawian President Hastings Banda died, until his own death Nanda was the oldest living former State Leader.
+The Indian Constitution has no provision for an "acting" Prime Minister.
+Both his terms were uneventful, yet they came at sensitive times because of the potential danger to the country following Nehru's death soon after the Sino-Indian War in 1962 and Shastri's death after the Indo-Pakistani war of 1965.

+Death

+Nanda died on 15 January 1998 6 months before his 100th birthday.
+From 25 November 1997, when former Malawian President Hastings Banda died, until his own death, Nanda was the oldest living former state leader.
 At his death, Nanda was the last surviving member of the second and third Nehru cabinets and the last living state leader to have been born in the 19th century.

-Gandhian Life
+Gandhian life

 He lived a very simple life, with no personal property at the time of his death.
 He never allowed politics to influence his family life.
 Yet he always had enough time for his family.
 He once engaged his government provided driver for a car that was used by his family.
 He never allowed his family to use his official vehicle.
 He once got angry with his staff when he learned that his grandson, Tejas used his office paper and drew a picture.
 He immediately purchased paper from market and gave his grandson to draw on it.

 He was also concerned about rising corruption in the country and suggested to decrease wasteful consumption by officials and people in general.
-He had also opposed Indira Gandhi's Emergency, as he felt that the sacrifices to bring democracy to India became meaningless due to the tyranny.
+He had also opposed the Emergency imposed by Indira Gandhi, as he felt that the sacrifices to bring democracy to India became meaningless due to the tyranny.